Whistle Blowers Protection Act, 2011: Analysis of the legislation

 According to Indian law reports, the bill has faced considerable criticism because its jurisdiction is restricted to the government sector and encompasses only those who are working for the Government of India or its agencies; it does not cover the state-government employees.
-However, the draft bill aimed at protecting whistleblowers is seen as a welcome move.
+However, the draft bill aimed at protecting whistle blowers is seen as a welcome move.

 The lack of public debate and consultation on the bill seems to indicate the danger of it becoming another "paper tiger".
 Typically, ministries proposing draft legislation involve a process of public consultation to give the public an opportunity to carefully critique its provisions.
 In this case, such an opportunity has been denied to the public, which has not gone unnoticed.

-The proposed law has neither provisions to encourage whistleblowing (financial incentives), nor deals with corporate whistleblowers; it does not extend its jurisdiction to the private sector (a strange omission, after the fraud at Satyam).
+The proposed law has neither provisions to encourage whistleblowing (financial incentives), nor deals with corporate whistle blowers; it does not extend its jurisdiction to the private sector (a strange omission, after the fraud at Satyam).
 The Directorate of Income Tax Intelligence and Criminal Investigation is one of the only agencies empowered for whistle blower protection.

 The bill aims to balance the need to protect honest officials from harassment with protecting persons making a public-interest disclosure.
 It outlines sanctions for false complaints.
 However, it does not provide a penalty for attacking a complainant.

 The Central Vigilance Commission (CVC) was designated in 2004 to receive public-interest disclosures through government resolution; there have been a few hundred complaints every year.
 The provisions of the bill are similar to that of the resolution.
 Therefore, it is unlikely that the number of complaints will differ significantly.

 The power of the CVC is limited to making recommendations.
 It cannot impose penalties, in contrast to the powers of the Karnataka and Delhi Lokayuktas.

 The bill has a limited definition of disclosure, and does not define victimisation.
 Other countries (such as the United States, United Kingdom and Canada) define disclosure more widely and define victimisation.

 It differs on many issues with the proposed Bill of the Law Commission and the Second Administrative Reform Commission’s report.
-These include non-admission of anonymous complaints and lack of penalties for officials who victimise whistleblowers.
+These include non-admission of anonymous complaints and lack of penalties for officials who victimise whistle blowers.

-If enacted, the law to protect whistleblowers will assist in detecting corruption, ensuring better information flow and paving the way for successful prosecution of corrupt individuals through clear and protected processes.
+If enacted, the law to protect whistle blowers will assist in detecting corruption, ensuring better information flow and paving the way for successful prosecution of corrupt individuals through clear and protected processes.
 However, the public in India have a low level of confidence in fighting corruption because they fear retaliation and intimidation against those who file complaints.
 Another worry pertains to the delay in disposing of these cases.
 Without public debate on the provisions of this proposed law, it is clear that people cannot measure its effectiveness when the draft bill comes into force as law.